sCrypt-Inc/scryptTS-docs/docs/how-to-add-a-signer.md

 }
 ```

-4. Since sensilet is a single-address wallet, we simply ignore the `getPubKey` method:
+4. Since Sensilet is a single-address wallet, we simply ignore the `getPubKey` method:

 ```ts
 override async getPubKey(address: AddressOption): Promise<PublicKey> {